High Blood Pressure (Hypertension)

 Race: High blood pressure is more common in African Americans.
 It tends to develop at a younger age and results in more serious complications, such as heart attack, in this group.

 Lifestyle habits and behaviors can also increase the risk of high blood pressure.
-This includes being obese, smoking or using nicotine, leading a sedentary lifestyle, using alcohol excessively, and eating a high-salt diet.
+This includes:

 Eating a healthy diet low in salt and high in fiber, whole grains, and fresh fruits and vegetables

-Getting regular physical exercise with 30 minutes of moderate-intensity activities five days a week
+Getting regular physical exercise, with 30 minutes of moderate-intensity activities (like walking briskly) five days a week

 Maintaining a healthy weight